 Pre-approvals under Protocol 6

-This is the process to apply for a pre-approval from the ministry when the entire extent of contamination at a non-high risk contaminated site cannot be delineated or remediated.
+Find out how to apply for a pre-approval from the ministry when the entire extent of contamination at a non-high risk contaminated site cannot be delineated or remediated.

 The requirements for pre-approvals are found in Protocol 6: Applications with Approved Professional Recommendations and Pre-approvals (PDF, 406KB).